Frequently Asked Questions

 Our classes tend to fill up quickly with most registrations occurring within the week prior to the class date.
 Please feel confident in registering for any of our classes as only on rare occasions will we ever cancel a class due to low enrollment or for other reasons beyond our control.

 If a class is canceled because of bad weather or for some other reason, In-Pulse CPR will contact everyone on the roster by email and then attempt a phone call at least one hour prior to the start of the class.
-There is no refund if a class is canceled because of bad weather but we will make every effort to reschedule or transfer you to another date.
+We don’t provide refunds if a class is canceled because of bad weather but we will make every effort to reschedule or transfer you to another date without any additional tuition cost.

-AHA CPR and First Aid cards are good for 2 years.
+AHA CPR, AED, and First Aid cards are good for 2 years.
 However, your employer, licensing or certification may require re-certification more frequently.

 Please bring with you proof of payment by printing out the confirmation email showing amount paid.
 Other than that, you do not need anything else other than a willing attitude to learn something new!
-Textbooks will be available at the CPR training.
+Textbooks will be available at the classroom on the day of your training.

 Most cards issued after January 1st, 2018 can now be verified online.
 Please visit the Check to see if the eCard is valid American Heart webpage.
 Click on the ’employer’ tab and enter the eCard Code from your employee’s certification card.
 If the wallet version of the card was printed, this code is not visible, you can scan the QR code to verify instead.